The Willow Tree (novel): Plot summary

 The protagonist is a thirteen-year-old African-American boy named Bobby who lives in an apartment in South Bronx with his mother and siblings.
 Despite his young age Bobby has intelligence that is superior to most of the people around him.
-Bobby's Hispanic girlfriend Maria often spend time together and have plans for the upcoming summer.
-Bobby and Maria's lives are shattered when a vicious Hispanic street gang attack Bobby and Maria while the two were walking to school.
+Bobby and his Hispanic girlfriend Maria often spend time together and have plans for the upcoming summer.
+Bobby's and Maria's lives are shattered when a vicious Puerto Rican street gang attack them while the two are walking to school.
 Bobby and Maria are severely beaten and Maria is sent to the hospital suffering from near-fatal wounds.
-After Bobby is beaten he gets picked up by an old Holocaust survivor named Moishe and an unlikely friendship between Bobby and Moishe begins.
-Maria, unable to cope with the mutilation of her face caused by the lye, commits suicide.
-We hear Moishe talking about his tragic story while he was in a concentration camp, while Bobby tells Moishe, what has happened to him and Maria.
-Bobby states that deep in his mind, he still has a desperate need for revenge.
+After Bobby is beaten he gets picked up by Moishe, a lonely, old Holocaust survivor, and an unlikely friendship between Bobby and Moishe develops.
+Maria, unable to cope with the mutilation of her face caused by the lye, commits suicide by jumping out of her hospital room window.
+Moishe and Bobby grow close by sharing their grief with one another: Moishe's painful memories of being in a World War II concentration camp, and Bobby's beating of his and Maria's by thugs.
+Bobby states that deep in his mind he still has a desperate need for revenge.
+Moishe warns Bobby: "...in the end hate will kill you."
+Bobby remains determined, however, exercising with weights during the day and walking the streets at night searching for the gang.
+One by one, Bobby confronts each gang member and brutally beats and maims them, vowing to kill the gang's leader.
+As Bobby is about to push the gang leader off a rooftop, he ultimately relents.
+Moishe, who has essentially adopted Bobby, has shown him compassion and beauty in the world outside of his tenement surroundings.
+With trips to the park (and sitting under the titular "Willow Tree"), birthday and Christmas celebrations and a Thanksgiving dinner, Moishe explains to Bobby why he did not kill the gang leader: "Youre thinking youre supposed to, but not really wanting to."